 Scholarly Commons Citation

 Eskridge, William N., "The Ninth Circuit's Perry Decision and the Constitutional Politics of Marriage Equality" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 823.
+823.